nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ### Can I block specific scripts?

-As of now, no. This is the most commonly requested feature.
-Apple offers a pretty limited set of options for Safari content blockers, so I will investigate to see whether this is possible.
+Unfortunately, no. Apple offers a pretty limited set of options for Safari content blockers.

 ### How do I enable the JavaSnipt content blocker?